Mistralys/application-localization/README.md

 * `md5.min.js`
 * `translator.js`

 Where `xx` is the two-letter ISO code of the target language.
-There is one for each of the locales you added.
+There will be one for each of the locales you added.

-NOTE: Once the javascript include files have been written, they are only refreshed whenever texts are updated in the localization editor UI.
+> Once the javascript include files have been written, they are only refreshed
+> whenever texts are updated in the localization editor UI.
+We recommend using
+> a cache key (see below).

 #### Using a cache key to update libraries

 The libraries cache key is an arbitrary string that can be set.
 Whenever this changes, the javascript include files are refreshed automatically.
-Thus, a good way to keep them up
-to date is to use your application's version number as cache key.
+A good way to keep them up to date is to use your application's version number as cache key.

 ```php
 $myAppVersion = 'v1.5.1';